Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Introduction

 \subsubsection{Remark on scaling exponents}

 Throughout this paper, for the sake of intuition, the reader should keep in mind the ``1-2-3-4 rule'' of scaling exponents for TBM and for corresponding discrete random surfaces.
 Without being too precise, we will try to briefly summarize this rule here, first in a discrete context.
 Consider a uniform infinite planar triangulation centered at a triangle $y$ and let $\partial B(y,r)$ denote the outer boundary of the set of triangles in the dual-graph ball $B(y,r)$.
-The rule states that the length of a geodesic from $y$ to $\partial B(y,r)$ is $r$, the outer boundary length $|\partial B(y,r)|$ is of order $r^2$, the sum $\sum_{i=0}^r |\partial B(y,r)|$ is of order $r^3$, and the volume of $ B(y,r)$ (as well as the volume of the whole region cut off from $\infty$ by $\partial B(y,r)$) is of order $r^4$.
+The rule states that the length of a geodesic from $y$ to $\partial B(y,r)$ is $r$, the outer boundary length $|\partial B(y,r)|$ is of order $r^2$, the sum $\sum_{i=0}^r |\partial B(y,i)|$ is of order $r^3$, and the volume of $B(y,r)$ (as well as the volume of the whole region cut off from $\infty$ by $\partial B(y,r)$) is of order $r^4$.

 The $r^3$ exponent corresponds to the number of triangles explored by the first $r$ layers of the \emph{peeling process}, as presented e.g.\ in \cite{angel2003growth}.
-Also, as explained e.g.\ in \cite[Section~2]{ms2013qle}, if the vertices of the planar triangulation are colored with i.i.d.\ coin tosses, one can define an ``outward-reflecting'' percolation interface starting at $y$ and (by comparison with the peeling procedure) show that the length of a percolation interface (run until $r^4$ triangles have been cut off from $\infty$) is also of order $r^3$, while the \emph{outer boundary} of the set of triangles in that interface should have length of order $r^2$.
+Also, as explained e.g.\ in \cite[Section~2]{ms2013qle}, if the vertices of the planar triangulation are colored with i.i.d.\ coin tosses, one can define an ``outward-reflecting'' percolation interface starting at $y$ and (by comparison with the peeling procedure) show that the length of a percolation interface (run until $r^4$ triangles have been cut off from $\infty$) is also of order $r^3$, while the \emph{outer boundary} of the set of triangles in that interface has length of order $r^2$.
+(These exponents in the setting of the UIPT were derived in \cite{angel2003growth}.)

 The continuum analog of this story is that the Hausdorff dimension $d_H$ of a set $S$ on TBM (defined using the intrinsic metric on TBM) \emph{should} be \begin{itemize} \item $d_H=1$ if $S$ is a geodesic, \item $d_H=2$ if $S$ is the outer boundary of a metric ball, or the outer boundary of an (appropriately defined) $\SLE_6$ curve, or an (appropriately defined) $\SLE_{8/3}$ curve, \item $d_H=3$ if $S$ is an (appropriately defined) $\SLE_6$ curve itself, or if $S$ is the union of the outer boundaries of balls of radius $r$ (as $r$ ranges over an interval of values), and \item $d_H=4$ if $S$ is an open subset of the entire Brownian map. \end{itemize} Similarly, on an instance of the $\sqrt{8/3}$-LQG sphere, the number of Euclidean balls of quantum area $\delta$ required to cover a geodesic, a metric ball boundary (or $\SLE_{8/3}$ curve), an $\SLE_6$ curve, and the entire sphere should be respectively of order $\delta^{-1/4}$, $\delta^{-1/2}$, $\delta^{-3/4}$ and $\delta^{-1}$.